bongiozzo/musica_mustdie/output/band_tarjaturunen.md

 # Tarja Turunen

+Voice of NIGHTWISH

-Дискография
+## Дискография

-"Yhden Enkelin Unelma" 2004, Metal
+### "Yhden Enkelin Unelma" 2004, Metal

+1. En Etsi Valtaa, Loistoa
+2. Kun Joulu On

-"You Would Have Loved This" 2006, Metal
+### "You Would Have Loved This" 2006, Metal

+1. You would have loved this (Radio version) – music & lyrics Cori Connors
+2. Walking in the air – music & lyrics Howard Blake
+3. You would have loved this (Single Version) – music & lyrics Cori Connors

-"My Winter Storm" 2007, Metal
+### "My Winter Storm" 2007, Metal

-"Falling Awake (single)" 2010, Metal
+### "Falling Awake (single)" 2010, Metal

+1. Falling Awake
+2. The Good Die Young

+Released exclusively as a 10-inch vinyl.
+Limited to 1,000 copies.

+The single version of "Falling Awake" is different from the album version.
+It features Jason Hook (Five Finger Death Punch) on the guitars.

+"The Good Die Young" is also a different version than the version featured on the Scorpion's album, "Sting In The Tail", with Tarja's vocals now more prominent overall.

-"Until My Last Breath (single)" 2010, Metal
+### "Until My Last Breath (single)" 2010, Metal

+1. Until My Last Breath 03:51
+2. If You Believe 04:15

-"What Lies Beneath" 2010, Metal
+### "What Lies Beneath" 2010, Metal

+1. Anteroom Of Death 04:41
+2. Until My Last Breath 04:24
+3. Dark Star 04:33
+4. Underneath 05:27
+5. Little Lies 04:37
+6. Rivers Of Lust 04:24
+7. In For A Kill 04:35
+8. Falling Awake 05:14
+9. The Archive Of Lost Dreams 04:49
+10. Crimson Deep 07:35

+Line-up:
+Tarja Turunen - Vocals, Piano
+Alex Scholpp - Guitars
+Marzi Nyman - Guitars
+Doug Wimbish - Bass
+Mike Terrana - Drums
+Christian Kretschmar - Keyboards, Hammond Organ
+Max Lilja - Cello

+Guest members:
+Phil Labonte - Vocals on "Dark Star"
+Toni Turunen - Vocals
+Timo Turunen - Vocals
+Joe Satriani - Guitars on "Falling Awake"
+Will Calhoun - Drums on "Crimson Deep"
+Van Canto on "Anteroom Of Death"
+Jyrki Lasonpalo, Pauline Fleming and Rйmi Moingeon - Violin (musicians from The Lahti Symphony Orchestra)
+The Slovak National Symphony Orchestra and Choir

+Recorded between February and July 2010.
+Recorded and produced by Tarja and mixed by Tim Palmer (Pearl Jam, The Cure, Robert Plant), Colin Richardson (Slipknot, Machine Head, Bullet For My Valentine) and Slamm Andrews.

+Exclusive US bonus track:
+08. Montaсas de Silencio

+The Deluxe edition includes a second CD:
+01. We Are (04:16)
+02. Naiad (07:19)
+03. Still Of The Night (Whitesnake Cover) (06:33)
+04. Tarja speaks about "What Lies Beneath" (Video) (13:49)

-"Never Enough (Single)" 2013, Gothic
+### "Never Enough (Single)" 2013, Gothic

+1. Never Enough 5:20

-"Colours in the Dark" 2013, Metal
+### "Colours in the Dark" 2013, Metal

-"Ave Maria - en Plein Air" 2015, Metal
+### "Ave Maria - en Plein Air" 2015, Metal

-"The Brightest Void [EP]" 2016, Metal
+### "The Brightest Void [EP]" 2016, Metal

-"The Shadow Self" 2016, Metal
+### "The Shadow Self" 2016, Metal

+1. Innocence
+2. Demons in You
+3. No Bitter End
+4. Love to Hate
+5. Supremacy (Muse cover)
+6. The Living End
+7. Diva
+8. Eagle Eye
+9. Undertaker
+10. Calling from the Wild
+11. Too Many

 ## Отношения с другими группами